 If the answer to one of these questions is yes, then continue reading, as we will now direct you through our Rainbow Six Siege optimization guide.
 These are the best settings for Rainbow Six Siege, and it was created with the help of Aherys, so be sure to check him out.

 First of all, make sure your computer is properly optimized.
 If you’re using a laptop, be sure to enable the high-performance mode.
 You don’t need to touch your AMD or Nvidia graphics settings, but if you do, be sure to select the setting that prioritizes performance over power usage.

 Also make sure to update your graphics drivers, as there might be performance boosts included in an update.

 Make sure to use Stereo sound at all times.
 Virtual 5.1 and 7.1 sound systems are good for immersion, but not for competitive gaming, so be sure to use Stereo.
-If you want more immersion, download Razer’s Surround software, which works very well and can turn any stereo headphone into virtual surround sound headphones.
+If you want more immersion, download Razer’s Surround software, which works very well and can turn any stereo headphones into virtual surround sound headphones.

 Select a 144Hz monitor (or higher) for optimal performance.
 G-SYNC or FreeSync is not necessary, but it’s a nice feature to have, as it will ensure that you do not get any screen tearing artifacts whatsoever while playing.
 They don’t affect performance either.

 - Resolution: We recommend 1920×1080.
 You can lower it if you have insufficient FPS.

 - Field of View: This setting is up to you.
-Higher value means that you can see more to the side, so it will give you a competitive edge, but enemies will also appear smaller due to the fact that you can see more.
+Higher value means that you can see more to the side, so it will give you a competitive edge, but enemies will also appear smaller due to the fact that you are able to see more.
 Imagine it’s binoculars – lower values means more “zoomed” in.
 80-85 is a good range that professionals use.

 - Screen Ratio: This setting is up to you.
 Having an UltraWide aspect ratio (21:9) will naturally give you a wider FOV (Field of View).
 4:3 will give an ugly stretch, but will make it easier to spot enemies.
 It all comes down to personal preference.